 (for students in master’s or doctoral programs)

 After a student’s first registration has been processed, the registration system will consider master and doctoral students to be continuing in their program when they are not otherwise registered in academic courses.
-Students who are still within their program time limit but are not registered in course credits, will be identified as “Continuing in Program” on their student record (CIP 001/1, 001/2 or 001/4).
+Students who are still within their program time limit but are not registered in course credits, will be identified as “Continuing in Program” on their student record.
 This notation is an academic notation and not a registration for academic credit.
 Students with a CIP notation will be charged either tuition or a Continuation fee.
 Refer to the Tuition and Fees for detailed information on the financial implications.

-Students who are not registered for courses in the first term of admission must get approval from the School of Graduate Studies for a CIP notation.
-Students must see the Graduate Program Director in their program in order to initiate a Student Request.
+Students who are not registered for courses in the first term of admission must get approval from the School of Graduate Studies for a CIP notation, through the submission of a Service Request.

 The notation on the student record will show Continuing in Program (CIP) or Time Limit Extension (TLE), respectively, unless replaced by a course registration.
 The CIP is an automatic process.
 Should a student subsequently register for courses, the automatic CIP will be removed.